brown4eva/RoboticsEngineeringProject_FinePositioning/README.md

 These were just basic steps for us since we had hand experience with this during our Bachelor year.

-If this is your first time being on this ros platform please follow the steps we provided and assisted videos which will help in accomplishing the first three steps.
-We believe you will be able to have a hand in identifying the **Problem Statement** and you will also have a creative idea for solving it as well as we did.
+If this is your first time being on this **ROS** platform please follow the steps we provided and assisted videos which will help in accomplishing the first three steps ==> [Creating_Map,Navigating_&_Going_To_Specific_Location.](https://github.com/brown4eva/RoboticsEngineeringProject_FinePositioning/tree/master/Implementations) We believe you will be able to have a hand in identifying the **Problem Statement** and also having the idea we used in solving teh problem.
 If you are good to go then move to step 4.

 **Step 4:**